school-of-data/r-consortium-proposal/CONTRIBUTING.md

 ### Beta testing

+You have R and RStudio installed and know how to run R code and install packages?
+You speak English?
+Then you are the right person to help us in beta testing! :raised_hands:

 1. Find content you'd like to test.
 Currently the *Introduction* and the *Swiss dual use data recipe* are ready for beta testing.
 To take a look at them, open R and run: